ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Workload

-A workload is a running instance of software executing for a specific purpose.
+A workload is an independently addressable and executable software entity.
+This may include microservices, containers, virtual machines, serverless functions, or similar components that initiate or receive network communications.
 Workload typically interacts with other parts of a larger system.
 A workload may exist for a very short duration of time (fraction of a second) and run for a specific purpose such as to provide a response to an API request.
 Other kinds of workloads may execute for a very long duration, such as months or years.
 Examples include database services and machine learning training jobs.

 * Security Context